rackerlabs/deproxy/docs/endpoints.rst

 Since we're testing the proxy, we want to be able to control the responses that the server sends in reaction to requests from the proxy.
-We can simulate the
+We can simulate the server using a single DeproxyEndpoint.
-the case of a single client, proxy and server

-endpoint takes the place of the server
+By default, the endpoint will simply return 200 OK responses, unless it is given a different handler upon creation.

 ::